Dave Toschi: Biography

-Toschi was born to the Italian-American family of school janitor Sam and Millie Toschi in San Francisco and was an alumnus of Galileo High School.
+Toschi, an Italian-American, was born to the family of school janitor Sam and Millie Toschi in San Francisco and was an alumnus of Galileo High School.
 Immediately upon graduation, he joined the US Army, and became a member of the 24th Infantry Division, holding the Pusan Perimeter during the Korean War, honorably discharged in 1952.

 Returning to San Francisco, Toschi joined the San Francisco Police Department, where he served from 1953 to 1985.
-He was assigned to its homicide detail from 1966 to 1978.
+He was assigned to its homicide division from 1966 to 1978.
 He is best known for his role as a chief investigator in the Zodiac Killer case, which he and his partner, Inspector Bill Armstrong, began to work on after the murder of taxi driver Paul Stine.
 He was also assigned to the Zebra murders team, and in 1985 received a meritorious conduct award for curtailing the career of a rapist/burglar.
 Toschi was well known for his style of dress, including bow-ties, 'loud' plaid suits, bounteous curls, and exaggerated trench-coat at a time when investigating officers strove to look subdued "like G-men".
-In 1976, his quest for attention led him to send anonymous letters admiring his own efforts to Armistead Maupin, then a writer for the San Francisco Chronicle; the revelation of that led to him being removed from the case in 1978 and being reassigned to the robbery detail.
+In 1976, he sent anonymous letters admiring his own efforts to Armistead Maupin, then a writer for the San Francisco Chronicle; the revelation of that led to him being removed from the Zodiac case in 1978 and being reassigned to the robbery detail.
 Toschi was also accused but later exonerated of writing one of the Zodiac letters, which the USPS crime lab verified as authentic but was later impeached by other experts; these suspicions ended Toschi's chance of eventually replacing SFPD chief Charles Gain.

 Shortly after he left the SFPD, Toschi became Director of Security for St. Luke's Hospital in San Francisco's Mission District, and later served the same role for San Francisco's Pan Pacific Hotel.
 Toschi was vice president of North Star Security Services in Daly City.
 He was a technical advisor to the producers of the 2007 film Zodiac.

 Toschi married Carol Bacigalupi in 1957.
 They had three daughters, Susan, Karen, and Linda.
-During production of Zodiac, his family refused to be present or referred to in the film.
+During production of Zodiac, his family refused to be present or referenced in the film, though his wife was portrayed in the film by June Diane Raphael.